Montgomery County, PA Stepparent Rights Attorney

 What Rights Do I Have as a Stepparent in Pennsylvania?

 If you are married to someone with children from a previous relationship, you may have an opportunity to claim parental rights.
 If you are a stepparent and going through divorce, you may have a right to see the children you helped raise with your former spouse.
-The divorce attorneys at the Law Offices of Sheryl R. Rentz, PC will protect your rights and allow the children the benefit of all loving parents to depend on as they grow.
+The Montgomery County divorce attorneys at the Law Offices of Sheryl R. Rentz, P.C. will protect your rights and allow the children the benefit of all loving parents to depend on as they grow.
+Call (610) 645-0100 today for a free initial consultation.

 Adopting a Stepchild and Custody After Divorce in Pennsylvania